VideoCoF: Unified Video Editing with Temporal Reasoner: Experiments

 The efficacy of this design is evident when comparing the first ($[0, 2F-1]$) and third (VideoCoF) columns in Table~\ref{tab:ablation_cof_rope}.
 The inclusion of CoF brings substantial gains: the instruct follow score increases by 10.65\% and the success ratio improves by 5.46\%.
 Furthermore, the 4.16\% increase in CLIP-T confirms that our reasoning frames effectively enhance the model's editing accuracy and precision.

-\textbf{Rope Design for length Extrapolation.} As illustrated in Fig~\ref{fig:length_exploration}, the naive approach ($[0, 2F-1]$) only learns a fixed temporal mapping (e.g., mapping frame $0_{th}$ to frame $33_{th}$).
+\textbf{RoPE Design for Length Extrapolation.} As illustrated in Fig~\ref{fig:length_exploration}, the naive approach ($[0, 2F-1]$) only learns a fixed temporal mapping (e.g., mapping frame $0_{th}$ to frame $33_{th}$).
 This prevents length extrapolation, causing severe degradation (blurriness, motion misalignment, and artifacts) when a 33-frame trained model is tested on 81 frames (second row).

 In contrast, our RoPE alignment design ($[1-F, 0, 1-F]$) generalizes to unseen lengths without quality degradation (third row).
-As demonstrated in Fig~\ref{fig:teaser}, our model extrapolates to 141 frames (4x training length) and beyond, supporting theoretically infinite extrapolation.
+As demonstrated in Fig~\ref{fig:teaser}, our model extrapolates to 141 frames (4$\times$ training length) and even 513 frames (16$\times$ training length), supporting strong generalization to much longer video sequences.

 This effectiveness is also quantified in Table~\ref{tab:ablation_cof_rope} (third vs. first column).
 We observe a 3.4\% relative increase in the preservation score.
 Furthermore, the improved DINO score confirms that our RoPE design better preserves the original video's spatio-temporal structure during editing.